Access Models API with REST

 Store your consumer secret in a secure location.

-5. Request a JWT from Salesforce using a POST request.
+7. Request a JWT from Salesforce using a POST request, specifying the values for your domain, consumer key, and consumer secret.
 For example:

 If you receive an invalid_grant error with the description, request not supported on this domain, verify that the domain is the domain specified when you view My Domain in Setup.